-Donated materials, assets, services, and investments are recorded at fair value when received.
+Donated materials, assets, and services are recorded at fair value when received.
 Donated services are recorded if they create or enhance a nonfinancial asset or are a service requiring specialized training and would be purchased if the service were not donated.